-Debtors and Cash at bank and in hand
+Cash at bank and in hand

-Trade and other receivables and cash at bank and in hand were valued in accordance with Article 8 of the Regulation and is consistent with the valuation approach under IFRS.
-These have been stressed under the counterparty default risk module.
-Cash at bank also includes exposures in foreign currencies which are stressed under the currency risk module within market risk.
+Cash at bank and in hand was valued in accordance with Article 8 of the Regulation and is consistent with the valuation approach under IFRS.
+Cash at bank was stressed under the counterparty default risk module and the foreign currency exposures were stressed under the currency risk module within market risk.